The Truth about Grindr and Gay Relationships

-One of the topics that frequently comes up in our Sydney gay mens’ group, as well as with my gay private practice clients is the issue of using Grindr to meet other gay men.
+One of the topics that frequently comes up with my gay private practice clients is the issue of using Grindr to meet other gay men.

 I’m always interested in the wide range of reactions to this app and what men think and feel about it.
 Some of my clients have occasional fun using this app, while others get hooked on constantly being online and cruising for other men- often leading to lots of frustration and despair.